ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## accepted

 The field must be yes, on, 1, or true.
 This is useful for validating "Terms of Service" acceptance.
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 terms = { accepted = true }